Susan Bulkeley Butler Leadership Excellence Award

 We invite you to nominate candidates from around the world to receive this unique honor.
-If you would like to nominate somebody, please send a complete CV of the candidate and a letter describing how the candidate has been outstanding in mentoring his or her women students/scientists to have a fulfilling education and successful professional and career development.
+If you would like to nominate someone, please send a complete CV of the candidate and a letter describing how the candidate has been outstanding in mentoring his or her women students/scientists to have a fulfilling education and successful professional and career development.
 Try to give specific examples and stories.
-Following are some of the qualities which can contribute to good mentoring and which you may want to look for in candidates:
+The following are some of the qualities that can contribute to good mentoring and which we are seeking in candidates:

 The award will be given on a yearly basis, if an awardee is identified, at the International Breast Cancer Prevention Symposium.
 The awardee will be invited to give a lecture at the symposium.
 The award comes with a plaque and a personalized gift.
 Previous recipients of the award include:

 - (2011) Mina J. Bissell (Distinguished Scientist, Lawrence Berkeley National Laboratory)